Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 The result will be a better-tasting coffee than a paper towel.

-This method works best if you use coarsely ground coffee.
+This method works best with coarsely ground coffee.
 Finely ground coffee will either clog the sieve or add coffee ground sediments to your cup.

-Making coffee with a sieve is straightforward.
+Making coffee with a sieve is a straightforward process.
 You pour boiling water into a cup or mug, fill the tea ball with coarsely ground coffee, and let it steep for four to eight minutes.

 Your coffee could be slightly watery, so consider using slightly less water than usual.